humzali/boilerplate_node_exp/README.md

 # learning serverside web dev

-attempting to learn about the back-end
+attempting to learn about the back-end, node.js, mongo, express, jquery